nutt318/Ubuntu-Redis-Config/README.md

 # Ubuntu-Redis-Config
 This guide is for Ubuntu 20.04 and running Redis with multiple instances.

-# Ubuntu-Redis-Config
-This guide is for Ubuntu 20.04 and running Redis with multiple instances.
 I'll also include a section to setup firewall rules for ufw and joining to Active Directory domain.

 ### Notes: